vasilakisfil/Introspected-REST/README.md

 ##### 11.3.5.2.
 Considering it as runtime metadata
 Our second option is to exploit the IATEOAS principles regarding runtime metadata and append them inside the response by considering them as object-specific runtime metadata.
-However, we feel that such dicision should be taken only if nothing else is possible, given that in Introspected REST data and metadata should be distinctively separated.
+However, we feel that such decision should be taken only if nothing else is possible, given that in Introspected REST data and metadata should be distinctively separated.